Learn how to handle a hyperactive child at home! Use these 3 natural ways and 20 simple activities to calm your toddler, 4-year-old, or older child.

 - Roughhouse or playfully wrestle together

-If your child is really ramped up instead of calmed down after some free play, then you may want to transition to either the first or third strategy afterward.
+If your child is really ramped up instead of calmed down after some free play, then you may want to transition to a more structured movement activity.
+Again, some trial and error has to happen sometimes.

-3. Relax – This is usually the last strategy I use for a hyperactive kid and especially before bed or during activities they need to sit as still for as possible.
-These aren’t always necessary, it depends on your child and the day.
-But, hyperactive kids can have a particularly hard time going from a high energy level to a lower one, using some calming activities, like these can make a huge difference:
+Hyperactive kids can have a particularly hard time going from a high energy level to a lower one, and using some calming activities like these can make a huge difference:

 - Rocking – Either in a swing, hammock, or rocking chair.

 - Swinging – Think porch swing, not a contest for who can go the highest on the swing set (which is a great activity and can be helpful in it’s own right, but if you’re going for relaxation, that may not be it).
 Back and forth movement is very calming to most kids.

 - Dim lights – Don’t underestimate this subtle change.
 Sometimes, just dimming the lights can help calm a child.